ragmha/typescript-book/docs/jsx/react.md

 ```

 ### React Tip: Strongly Typed Refs
-You basically initialize a variable as a union of the ref and `null` and then initiazlie it as as callback  e.g.
+You basically initialize a variable as a union of the ref and `null` and then initialize it as as callback  e.g.

 ```ts
 class Example extends React.Component {